dbuchwald/6502/Documentation/Blog/29_Big_day_for_DB6502.md

 So yeah, maybe there is more to the AVR ISP interface than I can see.

 And, what's worse, the problem is not solved yet, but this entry is already long enough.
 Remember the data bus lines?
 Yeah, they cause issues too and I will handle them next time.
 It was still fun though!

+## Summary

+It was amazing to see the build finally work as designed, but it would have never happened if not for a comment I got on Reddit, suggesting to check the faster PLD again.
+This also means that you can reach your goals, it just takes persistence and a bit of faith.
+I wasn't sure if PCB can resolve issues I had with breadboard build, but apparently it did.
+Sure, it doesn't mean that breadboards are useless, it's just a reminder that sometimes going with your gut feeling is the right way to do.

+As for the AVR adventure - I should have seen this coming.
+My initial design was overly optimistic and I should have anticipated issues.
+I still don't understand how comes I haven't noticed it before, but frankly?
+I might have missed it among plethora of smaller bugs and glitches haunting previous revision of my build.

+Bottom line: after documenting second part of the AVR ISP glitch I will move forward with OS/1 implementation - I still have this memory banking thing to play with - and in parallel I might actually go forward with the final version 2 PCB for DB6502 that I could share with other people.
+Exciting times ahead!